Last Updated: July 31, 2024

 Career

 Ameche got his break when a lead actor for a stock company production of the play "Excess Baggage" did not show up to perform.
-A friend of Ameche's persuaded him to stand in for the missing actor and Ameche did so.
+A friend of Don's persuaded him to stand in for the missing actor, and Ameche did so.
 He enjoyed the experience and decided to pursue more work.
 He was cast in the lead role in "Jerry for Short" in New York.
 Following that experience, he joined a vaudeville tour.

-Ameche then moved to Chicago where he began a career in radio by joining the show "Empire Builders."
+Ameche then moved to Chicago, where he began a career in radio by joining the show "Empire Builders."
 In 1932, he became the leading man on two other Chicago radio programs – the dramatic anthology "First Nighter" and the soap opera "Betty and Bob."

 In 1945, Ameche appeared in "It's in the Bag!" and "Guest Wife."
-In 1946, he had a role in "So Goes My Love" followed by a role in "That's My Man" in 1947.
+In 1946, he had a role in "So Goes My Love," followed by a role in "That's My Man" in 1947.
 He finished the decade by appearing in "Sleep, My Love" in 1948 and "Slightly French" in 1949.

 Getty Images

-In the 1970s, he stage career continued to grow.
+In the 1970s, his stage career continued to grow.
 He appeared in "The Moon is Blue," "No, No, Nanette," "Never Get Smart with an Angel," "Mame," and "Life with Father."
 He then took a lengthy break from stage work before appearing in "Our Town" in 1989.

 Films he appeared in during the 1960s and 1970s include "A Fever in the Blood," "Rings Around the World," "Picture Mommy Dead," "The Boatniks," and "Suppose They Gave a War and Nobody Came."
 In 1971, he had a role in an episode of "Columbo."